harmlessprince/taocomerce-docs/src/api-endpoints/cart/checkout.md

 # Authenticated Customer Checkout

 ## 📌 Description
 The **Checkout API** allows authenticated customers to place an order using the items in their cart.
+If you want your customers to checkout without been authenticated, visit: [Guest Checkout](./checkout-guest.md)

 ## 🛠️ Authentication Requirements
 - Customers **must** be authenticated and provide a valid JWT token.